Eating Disorders

 Treatment

-Since negative body image and poor self-esteem are often the underlying factors at the root of bulimia nervosa, it is crucial that therapy is integrated into the recovery process.
-Firstly, it involves discontinuing the binge-purge cycle, that is, breaking the harmful habit and restoring normal eating behaviours.
-Secondly, improving negative thoughts and concentrating on changing irrational beliefs about weight, body shape and dieting.
+Since negative body image and poor self-esteem are often the underlying factors at the root of bulimia nervosa, therapy must be integrated into the recovery process.
+Firstly, it involves discontinuing the binge-purge cycle by breaking the harmful habit and restoring normal eating behaviours.
+Secondly, it focuses on improving negative thoughts and changing irrational beliefs about weight, body shape, and dieting.
 The final phase is to focus on healing from emotional issues that may have caused the eating disorder.
-The treatment could address interpersonal relationships and also include therapies such as cognitive behaviours and dialectic behaviour therapy.
+The treatment could address interpersonal relationships and also include therapies such as cognitive behavioural therapy and dialectical behaviour therapy.

 1. Binge Eating Disorder (BED)

 The behaviour was first explained by the psychiatrist Albert Stunkard in 1959.
-His research on Night Eating Syndromes lead to the concept of Binge Eating Disorder.
-It is commonly known as a compulsive overeating or consuming abnormal amounts of food while feeling unable to stop.
+His research on night eating syndromes led to the concept of binge eating disorder.
+It is commonly known as compulsive overeating or consuming abnormal amounts of food while feeling unable to stop.
 Binge eating episodes are typically classified as occurring on average a minimum of two times a week for a duration of six months.

-People with this form of behaviour do not have a feeling of satiety.
-They struggle with emotions of disgust and guilt and often have a related co-morbidity such as depression or anxiety.
-They eat quickly and eat even if they are not hungry.
-They eat until they feel disgusted by the food and most of the time it is when they are stressed.
-They use food to cope, thus creating a vicious cycle and after the binge eating crisis is passed, they feel guilty because of the quantity of food they have ingested.
-The consequences of binge eating disorder involve many physical, social and emotional difficulties, so in managing eating disorders, treatment is extremely important.
+People with this kind of behaviour do not feel satisfied.
+They struggle with feelings of disgust and guilt and often have a related comorbidity, such as depression or anxiety.
+They eat quickly and continue eating even when they are not hungry.
+They eat until they feel disgusted by the food, and most of the time, it is when they are stressed.
+They use food to cope, thus creating a vicious cycle, and after the binge eating crisis has passed, they feel guilty because of the quantity of food they have ingested.
+The consequences of binge eating disorder involve many physical, social and emotional difficulties, so in managing eating disorders, treatment is essential.

 Complications from binge eating disorder